Skip to main content

 NameTypeRequiredDescription

-idstringLedger Device ID.
-Use first available device if not specified
+idstringYesLedger device ID.
+Uses the first available device if not specified

 Syntax: derivation/bip32